pellegrinettom/elections_italy_22/README.md

+# Description
+This repository contains both the code and data necessary for analysing the 2022 Italy general election results at the municipality level.
+Focusing specifically on the Province of Lucca, where I reside, this analysis offers a series of insightful data visualizations showcasing electoral outcomes across various municipalities.

+Python Version Used: 3.10.9

 # Sources:
 - Geo-spatial data on municipalities retrieved from [ISTAT](https://www.istat.it/it/archivio/222527)
 - Data on final results at the national level retrieved from the [Italian Ministry of Interior]